 High Demand for Advanced Technical Expertise: The current testing scenario encompasses more than just manual testing.
 The team must design automation frameworks, run performance tests, validate integration with third-party systems, and conduct penetration testing.
 The talent market for highly trained QA engineers is competitive due to rising demand, making hiring expensive and time-consuming.

 Retaining Skilled QA Professionals: Enterprise QA is a long-term endeavor that requires stability and extensive system understanding.
 However, skilled QA engineers often move into roles in automation development, product management, or DevOps, leading to high turnover.
+The tech industry, in general, experiences one of the highest turnover rates, with an average of 13%, making it a constant challenge to maintain a consistent, experienced team.

 Location and Distributed Team Constraints: With remote working normalized, teams function across multiple locations for round-the-clock service.
 Hiring the right talent in specific geographies is another challenge, especially when local markets lack QA maturity.
 In addition, maintaining clear communication and collaboration is another tussle.